Why it matters - Legal Rights

 Creditor rights and access to finance

 Research has shown that legal protections for both creditors and institutions for sharing credit information are associated with higher ratios of private credit to GDP.
 In developing economies with poorly functioning legal systems, credit markets might depend only on credit information sharing.
-But in developed economies with effective systems of bankruptcy, creditor rights can play a greater role (6).
-Strong creditor rights expand the availability of loans.
-One reason is that when lenders have better legal protection during bankruptcy and reorganization of the debtor, they become more confident about the return of their investment in cases of default and therefore more willing to extend credit on favorable terms.
+But in developed economies with effective systems of bankruptcy, creditor rights can play a greater role.(6) Strong creditor rights expand the availability of loans—when lenders have better legal protection during bankruptcy and reorganization of the debtor, they become more confident about the return of their investment in cases of default and therefore more willing to extend credit on favorable terms.

 Legal and institutional differences may also shape the ownership and terms of bank loans around the world.
-Research finds that where creditor protection is stronger, loans have more concentrated ownership, longer maturities and lower interest rates (7).
-Similarly, where secured creditors have priority over unsecured ones, the recovery rate for loans tends to be higher and the risks for secured creditors lower (8).
-And some studies find that creditor rights can help prevent some effects of an economic crisis, since weak creditor protection and weak enforcement make credit markets more volatile.(9) Reforming the legal framework for secured transactions can affect the behavior of lenders.
+Research finds that where creditor protection is stronger, loans have more concentrated ownership, longer maturities and lower interest rates.(7) Similarly, where secured creditors have priority over unsecured ones, the recovery rate for loans tends to be higher and the risks for secured creditors lower.(8) And some studies find that creditor rights can help prevent some effects of an economic crisis since weak creditor protection and weak enforcement make credit markets more volatile.(9) Reforming the legal framework for secured transactions can affect the behavior of lenders.
 Studies show that banks tend to increase their lending after amendments of collateral laws.(10) But for a legal reform to have a real impact, enforcement of the rights stipulated in laws needs to be possible in practice.
 And the enforceability of contracts matters for the structure and pricing of loans.(11) Where enforcement of property rights is weak, lenders tend to offer short-term credit as a way to protect themselves from debtor behavior such as defaults.(12)

-Globally, 27% of firms identify access to finance as a major constraint (17) while around 70% of formal small and medium-size enterprises in developing economies are estimated to be either unserved or underserved by the formal financial sector (18).
-Credit bureaus and registries are essential elements of the financial infrastructure that helps to address the issue of access to financial services including credit.
-By sharing credit information, they help to reduce information asymmetries, increase access to credit for small firms, lower interest rates, improve borrower discipline, and support bank supervision and credit risk monitoring.
+Globally, 27% of firms identify access to finance as a major constraint (13) while around 70% of formal SMEs in developing economies are estimated to be either unserved or underserved by the formal financial sector.(14) Credit bureaus and registries are essential elements of the financial infrastructure that helps to address the issue of access to financial services, including credit.
+By sharing credit information, they help to reduce information asymmetries, increase access to credit for small firms, lower interest rates, improve borrower discipline and support bank supervision and credit risk monitoring.

 Reduced information asymmetries